Healthcare System Capacity

 - San Juan Regional Medical Center (Farmington)

 - Memorial Medical Center & Mt.
 View Regional Medical Center (Las Cruces)

 Availability of scarce resources across NM’s 7 Hub Hospitals**

 - Adult Intensive Care Unit (ICU) beds occupied: 439 beds or less.
 A downward trend is a positive development.
-(8/2/20 Update: After 4 months of COVID-19 operations, the 7 hub hospitals have outlined new measures for baseline, contingency, and crisis care levels presented in the graph below).
+(8/2/20 Update: After 4 months of COVID-19 operations, the 7 hub hospitals have outlined new measures for baseline, contingency, and crisis care levels presented in the table below).